 How do we use specialist resources to support pupils with special educational needs or disabilities?

-- We have a dedicated language room that is available for specialist groups or individuals to develop social, language and communication skills.
-It has a wide range of specialist speech and language equipment.
+- We have a wide range of specialist speech and language equipment that is available for supporting groups of children or individuals to develop social, language and communication skills.

 - We make individual resources for pupils with special educational needs that support their specific learning targets and needs.